Yorubaname/yorubaname-website/README.md

 ### Running the Website Application In in-memory mode

-It is also possible to run the application with the datastore being in-memory, in that case, there won't be a need to install MySQL and the application can function without any external dependencies.
+It is also possible to run the application with the datastore being in-memory.
+In that case, there won't be a need to install MySQL and the application can function without any external dependencies.

 The disadvantage is that whatever you add to the dictionary won't be durably persisted and would be lost on restart.